bloodyowl/website/contents/blog/2021-01-22-we-ve-got-an-advertising-problem.md

 In recent history, ad revenue that used to go to publishers got sucked in by Google & Facebook.
 Advertisers moved most of their budgets to these two platforms.
 How can we blame them?
 That seems like a reasonable choice, as Google & Facebook have undeniable advantages over what the market used to be.

-First, they know their users: what they like, what topic catches their attention, their history, what they're currently actively searching for.
+First, they know their users: what they like, what topics catch their attention, their history, what they're currently actively searching for.
 That alone offered advertisers an unprecedented targeting ability, ensuring them a good return on investment.

 Second, they're centralized places: people spend a lot of time on Google & Facebook.
 They both represent a huge portion of the global internet traffic.
 It's only logical for advertisers to reduce their effort to buy spaces.
 Instead of spending most of their time looking to buy spaces on various websites: they buy them in two places and get results.